 Research and postgraduate supervision in the Department of English and Language Studies has an international reputation.
 Building on the results of the 2008 Research Assessment Exercise, in which over 25% of the submission was deemed to include research of internationally excellent or world leading quality and over 35% of internationally recognised quality, staff continue to publish across a wide spectrum from mediaeval religious tracts to contemporary children’s fiction.
-Forthcoming monographs testifying to this range of expertise include:
+Recent monographs testifying to this range of expertise include:

 - A King Translated: The Writings of James VI and I and their Interpretation in the Netherlands, 1593-1603 (Ashgate, 2012)

 - Vietnam and Beyond: Tim O’Brien and the Power of Storytelling (Liverpool: Liverpool University Press, 2012), the first monograph on O’Brien to be published in the UK.